atecarlos/protractor-http-mock/README.md

 	      specs
 	        ...

-Given this directory structure and this configuration in your protractor.conf.js

-	  mocks: {
-	    default: [], // Specify any default mocks that you would like to load for every test
-	    dir: 'mocks' // Specify the location of your mocks relative to the location of the protractor.conf.file }

-You could simply load your mocks as follows
+You could simply load your mocks as follows:

 	mock(['users']);

-## Mocks
+### Schema
 The full schema for defining your mocks is as follows:

 	  request: {